kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Each `ValidatingAdmissionPolicy` resource may optionally set `spec.match` to constrain the resources it validates.

-- `spec.match` limits which resources may be matched configurations of the policy.
+- `spec.match` constraints which resources this policy can be applied to.
+Policy configurations each have match rules with further narrow this constraint, but cannot expand it.
 This allows the CEL expressions to make safe assumptions.
   E.g. a CEL expression that is constrained to CREATES and UPDATES of resources is guaranteed the root `object` variable is never null, but a CEL expression that might need to evaluate a DELETE must handle the root `object` variable being null.
-- `spec.match` is used for CEL expression type checking, see the below "Type safety" section for more details.
+- `spec.match` guides CEL expression type checking, see the below "Type safety" section for more details.

 Alternatives considered: